-Figure 2: Fish deemed too small by DFO biologist (tag size can be seen in yellow circle) CONCLUSION This study depends on many factors that are out of our control, such as the amount and size of the fish caught in the trap nets.
-As previously stated, we were unable to reach our goal of tagging 15 Striped Bass due to the limited amount of fish caught.
+This study depends on many factors that are out of our control, such as the amount and size of the fish caught in the trap nets.
+As previously stated, we were unable to reach our goal of tagging Striped Bass in Bouctouche due to the limited amount of fish caught.
 Since this is a trial for our association, it is likely that we have overlooked some important aspects in our methodology.
 One of those aspects would be the time at which we tried to catch the fish.
-The trap nets were only set up from about mid-October to early November.
+The trap nets were only set up from about September-October.
 It is possible that at this time of year, most Striped Bass are already done migrating to their wintering sites.
-We have been unlucky in 2016 but we will try again in 2017.
-Since SAA is now equipped with the tags and acoustic receivers, we will try to catch the fish earlier in the season to increase our chances of finding suitable candidates for tagging.
+We have been unlucky in 2016 and 2017 but we will try again in 2018.
+Since SAA is now equipped with some tags and acoustic receivers, we will retry to catch the fish earlier in the season to increase our chances of finding suitable candidates for tagging.
 During May or June might be a better time to catch them since they tend to spawn during this period in the Miramichi River.
 We might have better luck catching the bigger, mature fish while they are migrating out of the Bouctouche River to their spawn sites.
 It is also possible that the trap net locations are not optimal.
 We will consider moving them if we think a different spot will increase our chances of catching the fish.
-According to BFN, there seemed to be less fish caught in general compared to previous years.
-On top of that, they suspect some of the fish caught in their trap nets have been stolen (the day before we tried to tag the fish, a BFN fisherman told us there were about 8 decent-sized Striped Bass in one of the nets but the next morning, only two, smaller fish remained).
-ACKNOWLEGEMENTS The Southeastern Anglers Association wants to thank the Environmental Trust Fund (ETF) and the New Brunswick Wildlife Trust Fund (NBWTF) for their financial support, without which this project would not be possible.
-It is thanks to these funds that SAA can help protect river habitat health.
-We also want to thank the Bouctouche First Nation and the Department of Fisheries and Oceans for their contribution, in time and resources, to this study.
-Furthermore, we want to thank everyone in the river conservation team here at the Southeastern Anglers Association (especially the field team 2016: Darlene Elward and André Luc Cormier) and the members of the board of directors for their great work.
-REFERENCES COSEWIC.
-2012.
-COSEWIC assessment and status report on the Striped Bass Morone saxatilis in Canada.
-Committee on the Status of Endangered Wildlife in Canada.
-Ottawa. iv + 79 pp.
+According to BFN, there seemed to be less fish caught in general in 2016.
+In 2017, they caught higher numbers of Striped bass, but only school of juveniles.